Themes / Improving Styling

 CSS is hard for some designers to write so lets make that easier.

-• Started to research and found a more complex problem.
+I started to research this but found a more complex problem.

 My first idea for Custom CSS, a small improvement to our builder to make targeting easier